-* Creepy Crawly Insect Infested Lollipops
+Creepy Crawly Insect Infested Lollipops

-Bugs in my Lollipop?
+Insects in my Lollipop?

-We're just not used to eatng bugs in the West
+We're Just Not Used to Eatng Bugs in the West

 Can you imagine today eating Tulip bulbs for dinner?
-I hear you say Bah, are you crazy?Nevertheless, lots of people, including my parents, ate them at the end of WW2, because there was nothing else to eat in the hunger winter of 1944, in which I was born.
+I hear you say "are you crazy?"
+Nevertheless, lots of people, including my parents, ate them at the end of WW2, because there was nothing else to eat in the hunger winter of 1944, in which I was born.

-Most of us grew up learning to see bugs as nasty little critters and our taste buds have not been developed in that area.
+Most of us grew up learning to see bugs and insects as nasty little critters and our taste buds have not been developed in that area.
 However in Thailand fried spider legs or crickets are considered a treat, a delicious snack.

 I was about 16 years old when I went on vacation with my aunt, uncle and niece to Italy.
 First time I ate food that was prepared with Olive oil.
 It looked all great and delicious, so I took a bit of everything, but after the first bite I retched.

 My uncle was one who wouldn't spill food so I had to eat it all and I threw up all night.
 I never forget that awful feeling.
 Today I use Olive oil for everything I have to bake and olives are one of my favorite snacks.

 Scorpion, Worm or Criquet?..The Fear Factor Party Treat